 Where referrers are unsure about the suitability of a referral they are encouraged to phone the First Point of Contact on 01422 300 001 before submitting, to clarify suitability and ensure that young people are able to access the most suitable service at the earliest point.

 You can refer to CAMHS online via our new secure referral form – this is our preferred means of receiving a referral, and it is the quickest and safest way of getting the information to us.
 The new online referral form is hosted and maintained by an IT software company called Mayden using a secure server using (https) encrypted communications.
 Referral data is transferred directly onto the secure IAPTus system.

-- when you submit the referral you will receive an on-screen message to confirm your referral has been received
+- When you submit the referral you will receive an on-screen message to confirm that your referral has been received

 - we will process the referral as soon as we can and we will contact you and the family to keep you updated

-- you are welcome to phone the First Point of Contact on 01422 300 001 if you’d like an update.
+- you are also welcome to phone the First Point of Contact on 01422 300 001 if you’d like an update on the referral

 Alternatively, you can download and complete the referral form for CAMHS and post it to us at Calderdale CAMHS First Point of Contact, 9 Clare Road, Halifax, HX1 2HX.